 Notes and Scales in Strudel

-Now, the three previous examples sound exactly the same.
+The previous examples sound exactly the same.
 In reality, the name of the note doesn't matter.
 It doesn't matter if you call it C, Do, or 261.

-What matters in a melody is not the individual notes.
+The important thing in a melody is not the individual notes.
 What really matters is the distance between each note.

 With music, it's exactly the same.
 You can start a song on the note C2 or on any other note.
 If you maintain the same distances between notes, the melody will be the same.